Seoul Philharmonic Orchestra: Overview

 In April 2019, the orchestra announced the appointment of Osmo Vänskä as its next music director, effective January 2020, with an initial contract of 3 years.
 Vänskä concluded his music directorship of the Seoul Philharmonic Orchestra at the close of 2022.
 In September 2022, the orchestra announced the appointment of Jaap van Zweden as its next music director, effective January 2024, with an initial contract of 5 years.

+Collaborations with K-Pop

+In June 2020, the Seoul Philharmonic Orchestra partnered with SM Entertainment to establish SM Classics, a classical musical label focused on reimagining K-pop hits with orchestral arrangements.
+This collaboration led to performances of orchestral arrangements of popular K-pop songs, such as Red Velvet's "Red Flavor" and "Feel My Rhythm," as well as Aespa's "Black Mamba."
+In February 2025, they co-presented the "SM Classics Live 2025 with Seoul Philharmonic Orchestra," featuring orchestral arrangements of past hits from artists such as BoA, Girls' Generation, Red Velvet, NCT, Aespa, Exo, Shinee, Riize, and more, in celebration of SM Entertainment's 30th anniversary and Seoul Philharmonic Orchestra's 80th anniversary.
+The two-day event was held on February 14, 2025 at Seoul Arts Center and on February 15, 2025 at Lotte Concert Hall.
+This event also marked the "world's first live K-pop orchestra concert."